Developmental Services Worker

-You are taught in small classes by industry experts who are active in the field.
+You are taught in small classes by developmental services experts who are active in the field.
 The curriculum is designed with industry input, ensuring courses are current and relevant.
 Begin with learning on the stages of human development, the types of developmental disabilities and the range of available community support services for this population.
-Next, learn intervention techniques, person-centered planning, abnormal psychology/dual diagnosis, basic pharmacology, supporting people with the autism, augmentative forms of communication, and effective responses to people who have been abused.
+Next, learn intervention techniques, person-centered planning, abnormal psychology/dual diagnosis, basic pharmacology, supporting people with autism, augmentative forms of communication, and effective responses to people who have been abused.
 Finally, develop skills in building interpersonal relationships and counselling.

 You will acquire a host of practical skills, including:

 - creating effective behavioural programming

 - helping those with special needs to integrate into the community.

 Build your expertise in our counselling labs, which provide an ideal setting to develop abilities in working with individuals with limited verbal skills.
 Extensive work placements also give you valuable experience.